12 - 17 January 2026

 Please navigate to Service NSW website and follow the instructions on how to apply for a $50 voucher.

-Meet Conductor Leonard Weiss
+Meet our 2025 Conductor Leonard Weiss

 Leonard Weiss is an Australian conductor and educator, currently the 2024 Cybec Assistant Conductor Fellow with the Melbourne Symphony Orchestra.
 His career highlights include being the 2022 New Zealand Assistant Conductor in Residence and the 2020-21 BSO-Peabody Fellow with the Baltimore Symphony Orchestra.
 Internationally, Leonard has been recognized for his participation in the Tanglewood Conducting Seminar led by Andris Nelsons and Riccardo Muti’s Italian Opera Academy, where he conducted Verdi’s Un Ballo in Maschera in Tokyo.
 This year, he also completed the Mr and Mrs Gerald Frank New Churchill Fellowship, traveling across Europe and the USA to observe and assist leading conductors, including at the prestigious Salzburg Festival.